Mohamed-Gamal74/netflix/README.md

 # Netflix Clone (Angular)

-i used firebase for authentication you can't access unless you're a user , reactive form for validiation , there is a movie page and tv show page each of them have search functionality , each movie or tv show have a details page.
+used firebase for authentication you can't access unless you're a user , reactive form for validiation , there is a movie page and tv show page each of them have search functionality , each movie or tv show have a details page.